inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 -  `Write_coastdist` enables the creation of the Coast Distance field in the netcdf output file to track for every particle its distance from the coast and enable post-processing of the success in settling.

+- For Behavior 6 the vertical floating/sinking velocities can be setup through an input file whose name must be passed by flag `vertical_vel_file`.
+This file must be formatted, every line corresponds to a simulated time, and must contain: `time(in seconds), vvel of part 1, vvel of part 2, ... , vvel of part n`.
+The time step used in this file can be any, it only matters that all the internal timesteps are covered from `Ext0` up to `Ext0+days*3600`.
+An example file for 6 particles is provided in the SIM/input folder.
 ##### 6.6 Dial Vertical Migration parameters

 ```fortran